The simple campaign that got the right message across in the right way, and transformed an industry.

 So in thousands of roll-over accidents, customers who would have died lived to drive another day.
 Although they will never know it, they owe their life to a copywriter who had a good idea.

 I’m proud of that.

 So that’s how I became Secret Weapon.
 After firing a succession of award-winning copywriters, Belron had finally found a writer who could deliver.
 I was the ‘secret weapon’ that allowed them to out-compete their rivals in campaign after campaign over the next few years.

 The missing factor was the right message.
-The company knew what they wanted to say, but they had no idea how to say it.
-But that’s OK - because they found a secret weapon who knew exactly how to say it!
+The company knew what it wanted to say, but it had no idea how to say it.
+But that’s OK – because they found a secret weapon who knew exactly how to say it!

 If you want to deploy a secret weapon in your marketing campaigns, schedule a call to talk things through.
 You will be amazed to discover how a simple consultation can lead to transformation in your business.

 Discover how to deploy a secret weapon and scale your offers to the moon.
 Pick a time to talk and let's start making money together.